net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 That being said, even once the orbital elements are interpreted correctly, it all depends on whether your system was sanely designed.
 If it has 50 Duna-sized planets orbiting a Jool-sized body, many of these are going to interplanetary space today.
 ###Do you simulate collisions and tidal forces causing breakup between bodies?
 ...
 Now you see *this* would be very expensive to calculate.
+###My save keeps getting bigger, eventually it crashes KSP
+Your save remembers all of history, which means it keeps getting longer.
+We will add a setting in Borel to only keep some finite amount of history and forget what's before.
+In the meantime, you need to clear history from time to time by getting out of timewarp, pressing `Force Stop` / `Force Start` and hoping that you do not hit the Melonbug (#463).